How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 Here is how it looked:

-My interest in joining the [firm's name] is determined by the following reasons.
+My interest in joining the [firm's name or program's name] is determined by the following reasons.
 First, it is the focus of the firm’s arbitration group on the projects concerning the issues of international investment and public law.
 As a third-year student, I became involved in Concours Charles-Rousseau, a French-speaking moot-court competition.
 The moot problem contemplated a dispute between a state and an investor, which was to be resolved by the ICSID tribunal.
 Accordingly, my task as a team member was to develop the arguments on the alleged violations of the fair and equitable treatment standard and then plead the case on the respondent's.
 Having once immersed into the world of investor-State dispute resolution, I could not let it go: it became my passion.
 In fact, I have never felt so dedicated and committed before; as a consequence, I was working more efficiently than ever.
 During my fourth year, I took part in the Philip C. Jessup competition where I dealt with the issues of sovereign debt and climate change.
 At this point I realized that dispute resolution is what I would like to do as a legal professional.

-A note on the use of moot court experiences in applications: I think it works best if you are a recent law school graduate.
+A note on the use of moot court experiences in LL.M. applications: I think it works best if you are a recent law school graduate.
 If you've been working for some time and/or are a seasoned professional, I'd suggest opting for other experiences to avoid looking immature or too nostalgic about the student years.

 5. establishing a pro bono practice at Noerr

+While working for a law firm, I founded the firm's pro bono practice.
 This experience could also be an illustration of how a lawyer can take a leadership stance but again for a 750-word essay I thought it'd divert the attention I needed to clarify my plans for academic work.

 I did use this experience a year later when applying for a public interest position with an NGO.
-You can find that letter here, as I published it in the set of my application letters.

 6. working on regulatory matters at Noerr